tytydraco/yessleep/out/Im_blind_Im_not_sure_how_many_steps_my_staircase_has_PART_3.md

 I explained everything to my friend.
 There was nothing I could do, except get the fuck out.
 I didn't know how to close the portal, and I needed my friend's help if I wanted to try.
 I was trying to evaluate my risks, my options, when my friend said something that made my blood run cold.

 'Look, if you don't go through that portal stuff, it will probably just kill you and take your place.
-I think the next time you return home it will have figured that out.'
+I think the next time you return home[it will have figured that out](https://www.reddit.com/r/nosleep/comments/19an6l8/im_blind_im_not_sure_how_many_steps_my_staircase/).'